Terence Roe

 early influences

-I grew up in a musical family where music, song and theatre played a significant and meaningful role.
+I grew up in a musical family where music, song, and theatre played a significant and meaningful role.
 We lived in a Victorian red-brick house, with acres of land, orchards and animals, a privileged life without a doubt, but not a spoiled one.
-My strict and, in retrospect, wise father made sure of that.
-My upbringing was simple and sober and Nature became a potent force and a continuing fascination for me.
+My strict and, in retrospect, wise father, made sure of that.
+My upbringing was simple and sober, and Nature became a potent force and a continuing fascination for me.
 It remains the profoundest influence.

 poem overlayed on pen and ink drawing